-In our new video series, Zach Bennefield, Tenable Public Sector Systems Engineer, will provide expertise in deploying and optimizing SecurityCenter for ACAS users.
+In our new video series, Zach Bennefield, Tenable Public Sector Systems Engineer, provides expertise in deploying and optimizing SecurityCenter for ACAS users.
 Tenable has built SecurityCenter dashboards specifically to focus on sections of the Risk Management Framework that can be automated to provide a closer look at your security posture.
-The first series is titled, “Using the Tenable SecurityCenter NIST 800-53 Dashboard to Automate Risk Management Framework Discovery and Remediation.”

 Many organizations are embracing cloud-based solutions to achieve greater agility, scalability and efficiency.
 In response, on January 31, 2017 Tenable announced the launch of Tenable.io, the evolution of its SaaS platform, that is redefining vulnerability management for today’s elastic IT environments.

 Tenable.io delivers broad coverage of assets and vulnerabilities, enabling deep visibility into the modern IT infrastructure.
 Tenable.io will also include new offerings for container security and web application scanning, which will be available later this year.

 To read more about these exciting new offerings and capabilities, click here to read the announcement.

 These new Tenable.io products and capabilities are not currently included in the ACAS program.
 However, over the coming months, Tenable will be working with its mission partners at DISA and HPE to evaluate the new platform.
 In the meantime, if you are interested in obtaining more information or would like a demo, we invite you to:

 Free for 60 days.
 Sign up now and run your first scan within 60 seconds.